Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms

-Let $f: (W,0)\rightarrow (W',0)$ be an orientation preserving local homeomorphism at the isolated fixed point $0\in\mathbb{R}$.
-The main aim of this section is to detect the local rotation type of the local isotopies of $f$ and prove Theorem \ref{T: local rotation type}.
+Let $f: (W,z_0)\rightarrow (W',z_0)$ be an orientation and area preserving local homeomorphism with an isolated fixed point $z_0$.
+In this section, we will detect the local rotation type of local isotopies of $f$ and prove Proposition \ref{P: local rotation type}.